 Pancreatic cancer is so deadly in part because it walls itself off from radiation and chemotherapy.
 An amped-up version of vitamin D can break down those walls, new research shows.

 Pancreatic cancer is arguably the worst cancer diagnosis anyone can receive.
-It has the highest death rate of any type of cancer at 94 percent.
-Neither radiation nor chemotherapy is effective against pancreatic tumors.
+It has the highest death rate of any type of cancer

 That makes the discovery of a promising new treatment that’s nearly as simple as a home remedy, described today in the journal Cell, all the more amazing.
 The treatment is a souped-up version of vitamin D, delivered by injection.